 I have also begun to expand my miscellaneous repertoire after a systematic fashion, in a data-driven project provisionally titled Codicological Categories in Medieval England.
 There, I ask how practices of material and textual compilation, considered in the aggregate, calcified in the formation of modern genres.
 I am especially interested in the perspective we gain from those oft-copied (by medieval scribes) and little-read (by modern scholars) poems often inefficiently termed “goliardic,” and how they function as members of a broad and complex manuscript network.
-In AY 2024-25, I will take up a New Chaucer Society Early Career Fellowship at the Bodleian Libraries in order to pursue one key plank of this book project, provisionally titled “Goliardic Networks.”
+In Spring 2025, I will take up a New Chaucer Society Early Career Fellowship at the Bodleian Libraries in order to pursue one key plank of this book project, provisionally titled “Goliardic Networks.”
+With Arthur Bahr and Zachary Hines, I am co-editing a special issue of English Language Notes on “Metaphors of Compilation.”

 Thank you for stopping by this website of mine.
 As improvements are necessary, improvements will be made.
 Until then, know that it’s comforting, to me, to know I exist – and now you know too!
 The world is full of wonders.